 - The Board will approve, in advance, the list of authorized signers on the school account.
-The Superintendent & CEO, the Assistant Superintendent & Chief Financial Officer, and any other employee authorized by the Board may sign bank checks within established limitations. - The Superintendent & CEO, with advance Board approval, is authorized to open and close bank accounts. - The Assistant Superintendent & Chief Financial Officer, the Superintendent & CEO and the back office provider will be responsible for all blank checks and will keep them under lock and key. - When there is a need to generate a bank check, the Assistant Superintendent of Business Services will send appropriate approved documentation to the back office provider. - Once approved by the Superintendent & CEO and the Assistant Superintendent & Chief Financial Officer, the back office provider issues the check based on the check authorization prior to obtaining the appropriate signature(s). - The Superintendent & CEO and the Assistant Superintendent & Chief Financial Officer will co-sign all checks.
+The Superintendent & CEO, the Chief Operations Officer, and any other employee authorized by the Board may sign bank checks within established limitations. - The Superintendent & CEO, with advance Board approval, is authorized to open and close bank accounts. - The Chief Operations Officer, the Superintendent & CEO and the back office provider will be responsible for all blank checks and will keep them under lock and key. - When there is a need to generate a bank check, the Chief Operations Officer will send appropriate approved documentation to the back office provider. - Once approved by the Superintendent & CEO and the Chief Operations Officer, the back office provider issues the check based on the check authorization prior to obtaining the appropriate signature(s). - The Superintendent & CEO and the Chief Operations Officer will co-sign all checks.

-Board Policy #: 7 Adopted/Ratified: March 28, 2021 Revision Date:
+Adopted/Ratified: March 28, 2021